bensochar/WordPress-Multi-Blog-Queries/README.md

 ## Object Instantiation ##

-The class constructor accepts five parameters:
+The class constructor accepts four parameters:

  - an array of query arrays
  - an optional array of shared query variables
  - a valid WP_Query object to merge with
- - an optional thumbnail size
- - an optional array of post metadata keys to retrieve
+ - an optional array of arguments, including:
+  - thumbnail_size
+  - meta\_data
+  - ext\_blog\_note

 The first parameter is the only one that is required, and is a multidemensional associative array.
 The targeted blog's ID is the key (as a string) and the value is an array of WordPress query variables.

-If not overridden by specifying, order, orderby and/or posts\_per\_page, the default query returns 10 posts in descending order by date published.
+If not overridden by specifying order, orderby and/or posts\_per\_page, the default query returns 10 posts in descending order by date published.

 ### Examples ###